-However it wasn’t until this past year that I looked into it again.
-See, I was bit by the travel bug in the eight grade, and have continued to feel the urge ever since to see new places, even live in them for a while.
-In January, when I decided to pursue my dream of being a novelist I realized I’d need to put it front and centre, and that meant cutting back on other things for a while (like a higher-paying, or even just a paying past time).
+However, it wasn’t until this past year that I looked into it again.
+See, I was bitten by the travel bug in the eighth grade, and have continued to feel the urge ever since to see new places, even live in them for a while.
+In January, when I decided to pursue my dream of being a novelist I realized I’d need to put it front and center, and that meant cutting back on other things for a while (like a higher-paying, or even just a paying past time).
 But I still wanted to travel, which can be costly.
 So, how could I do both?

 3) How does one actually get into house sitting?
 I assume there’s a level of trust or reputability you have to build for someone to trust you with their entire home.

 I did what everyone does when unsure how to proceed.
 I went on Google.
 What cropped up was a long list of house sitting websites.
 I found myself on Trusted Housesitters, the agency I use to this today.
 The vetting process varies agency to agency and client to client.
 Trusted Housesitters doesn’t require a police check to join, though others do.